Shuffle algebras, lattice paths and quantum toroidal $\mathfrak{gl}_{n|m}$: Introduction

 \subsection{Formulas for elements of commuting matrix shuffle algebra of the quantum toroidal $\fgl_{n|m}$}

-The generating function \eqref{eq:Zexp} gives rise to many formulas for various families of elements of $\mathcal{B}$.
+The generating function \eqref{eq:Zexp} gives rise to many formulas for various families of elements of the commuting shuffle algebra $\mathcal{B}^+$.
 All of these formulas have the form of a partial twisted trace of products of $\check R$-matrices similar to \eqref{eq:Z-R introduction}.
-The example discussed above gives such trace formulas for a family of commuting elements labelled by $(\lambda_1\ldots \lambda_N)$ with $\lambda_{i}\leq \lambda_{i+1}$, namely
+The example discussed above gives such trace formulas for a family of commuting elements labelled by non-negative integer compositions $\mu=(\mu_1\ldots \mu_{n+m})$, namely

-where the sum is over permutations $\sigma$ of the symmetric group $\mathfrak S_N$ such that $\sigma(\lambda)\neq \lambda$ unless $\sigma$ is the identity permutation.
+where $m(\lambda)$ is the vector of multiplicities $m_i(\lambda)$ of $i$ in $\lambda$.
 In this example the tensors $\Psi[X]$, $X$ and the product of $\check R$'s are all endomorphisms of a tensor product of $N$ copies of the same vector space $V$.
 This is a special case of a more general map:

 where $X\in \text{End}(V'^{\otimes N})$ with $V'\cong \mathbb C^{n'+m'}$ for some $n',m'\geq 0$.
 The $R$-matrix $\check R''$ is associated with $U_t(\dot{\fgl}_{n''|m''})$ with $n''\geq n$ and $m''\geq m$ and acts on $V''\otimes V''$, with $V'' \cong \mathbb C^{n''+m''}$ and we identify $V$ and $V'$ as coordinate subspaces of $V''$.
 The projection in \eqref{eq:Psi-tilde intro} is such that: